If you like pretty flowers and ogling the homes of the insanely wealthy, then Azalea Trail Houston is perfect for you.

-Each March, residents of Houston’s exclusive River Oaks neighborhood open portions of their homes and gardens to the public for education and enjoyment.
+Each March, residents of Houston’s exclusive River Oaks neighborhood (in association with the River Oaks Garden Club) open portions of their homes and gardens to the public for education and enjoyment.
 Guests can bask in the beauty of manicured lawns, the perfume of freshly bloomed flowers, and the wonder of echoing mansions.

 The historic house and art museums of Bayou Bend and the Rienzi are an annual inclusion, as well as the Forum of Civics Building Tour which functions as a hub for “plant education.”
 The private homes available to tour vary from year to year.

-The purpose of the Azalea Trail, the first inception of which was in 1935, is to teach visitors about architecture, flower arranging and the horticultural possibilities in our region.
-Proceeds from the trail are donated towards community projects like horticultural education, conversation, and civil beautification.
+The purpose of the Azalea Trail Houston, the first inception of which was in 1935, is to teach visitors about architecture, flower arranging, and the horticultural possibilities in the South Texas region..
+Proceeds from the Azalea Trail Houston are donated towards community projects like horticultural education, conversation, and civil beautification.

 Here are some photo highlights: